Frequently asked questions

 Please only provide contact details via the ECB’s online portal.
 If you have not yet received your user ID and password, or you wish to change the name of the fee debtor, please contact the fees team, preferably by email at SSMfirstname.lastname@example.org.

 - My banking group structure has changed since I submitted my fee debtor notification form.
 What should I do?
+Do I have to submit the form every year by 1 July?

 - A new fee debtor notification form covering all the supervised entities in the group